martinrue/codeblog/readme.md

 The first three lines of any post should look like the following:

 ```
+tags: tag1 tag2 tag3
 title: Blog Post Title
+preview: A quick introduction of what the post is about.
 date: Jan 1 2013
 ---
 ```